ExpressionEngine/ExpressionEngine-User-Guide/docs/development/prolets.md

         return $vars;
     }

 If the data returned is of *String* type then this string is being wrapped in some required HTML and returned into the prolet popup window.
-In you need a form to be created, you would need to handle that (additionally you can use one of your MCP actions as endpoint).
+In you need a form to be created, you would need to handle that (additionally you can use one of your [actions](development/actions.md) as endpoint).

 Prolets are expecting form submissions to return JSON upon successful response, which will close their windows.